aramis-lab/clinicadl/docs/user_guide/workflow/model.rst

 .. note::

-    Losses and networks can be passed as raw objects, but the optimizer is always passed as a *configuration object*.
+    Losses and networks can be passed as raw objects, but the optimizer is always passed as a *configuration object* here.
 Configuration classes — which record an object's parameters in a serialisable, reproducible form — are the subject of :doc:`Chapter 3 <../reproducibility/index>`.

-By default, a ``SupervisedModel`` passes the whole image through the network.
+By default, a ``SupervisedModel`` passes the whole image through the network during inference.
 To run inference patch-by-patch or slice-by-slice instead, pass an :py:class:`~clinicadl.infer.Inferer` via the ``inferer`` argument — this is covered in :doc:`Evaluating <evaluating>`.